tonyhernandez/AP-Comp-Sci-A-Exams/2018/README.md

 ## Questions

 ### Question 1 - Frog Simulation
+This question involves reasoning about a simulation of a frog hopping in a straight line.
+The frog attempts to hop to a goal within a specified number of hops.
+The simulation is encapsulated in the following FrogSimulation class.
+You will write two of the methods in this class.

 #### Question A
 Write the simulate method, which simulates the frog attempting to hop in a straight line to a goal from the frog's starting position of 0 within a maximum number of hops.
 The method returns true if the frog